brownw15/RHCAH2021/README.md

   - Type  **localhost/calendar/index.php**  in the URL of the browser to access login page (if the path is wrong, use the directory for wherever your project is stored in the XAMPP directory on your pc)
   - ![3](https://user-images.githubusercontent.com/35666498/115800393-853af980-a3a8-11eb-8f80-88bc58c68ced.png)

+6. The intial product is shipped with a singular account that has full priveledges as a staff account so that newly made accounts can be changed to staff if neccessary.

+   The login for this account is:
+   Username: admin
+   Password: garrison

-6. The database can be accessed by typing localhost/phpmyadmin/ in the browser URL and open the “testforcalendar” database
+7. The database can be accessed by typing localhost/phpmyadmin/ in the browser URL and open the “testforcalendar” database
  - ![4](https://user-images.githubusercontent.com/35666498/115800397-8704bd00-a3a8-11eb-939d-cb003c0ac8a9.png)